-- Evaluating management's process for developing fair value estimates determined using the income and market approaches including testing the relevance and reliability of underlying data, and evaluating significant management assumptions to historical results and market participant data. - Testing the reconciliation of the estimated fair value of the Company's reporting units to the indicated market capitalization of the Company, as a whole. - Utilizing personnel with specialized knowledge and skill in valuation to assist in: (i) assessing the appropriateness of the fair value methodology, (ii) evaluating the reasonableness of certain assumptions used including the discount rate, selection of peer group companies, valuation multiples, and the terminal value, (iii) assessing the reasonableness of the discount rate by developing independent estimates and comparing estimates to those utilized by management, and (iv) evaluating the reasonableness of the market capitalization reconciliation.
+- Evaluating management's process for developing fair value estimates determined using the income and market approaches including testing the relevance and reliability of underlying data, and evaluating significant management assumptions to historical results and market participant data. - Recalculating the impairment charge to the Cabot reporting unit based on the difference between the assessed fair value and carrying value thereof. - Testing the reconciliation of the estimated fair value of the Company's reporting units to the indicated market capitalization of the Company, as a whole. - Utilizing personnel with specialized knowledge and skill in valuation to assist in: (i) assessing the appropriateness of the fair value methodology; (ii) evaluating the reasonableness of certain assumptions used including the discount rate, selection of peer group companies, valuation multiples, and the terminal value; (iii) assessing the reasonableness of the discount rate by developing independent estimates and comparing estimates to those utilized by management; and (iv) evaluating the reasonableness of the market capitalization reconciliation.